boncabee/starto/README.md

 A windows batch file script to manual open some application at a time

 ## Configure
-You NEED to reconfigure/edit the script to match with your PC app directory folder, simply you can use text editor like notepad or [notepad++](https://notepad-plus-plus.org/downloads/)
+You NEED to reconfigure/edit the script to match with your PC app directory folder, simply you can edit use text editor like notepad or [notepad++](https://notepad-plus-plus.org/downloads/)

 ## How to run
 Download `starto.bat` > put to your Desktop > run (doubble click)